youhgo/DOPP/readme.md

 There is NO Web or GUI interface to see the results.
 All the results are CSV files formated to be easy to read and to GREP.

-Json output is also possible for SIEM ingestion.
+Soon, Json output is will be available for SIEM ingestion.

 This architecture is perfect for teamwork because it regroups all the tools and evidences.
 Any analyst can send evidence for processing or access their results as long as they have access to the api for sending